-Students will complete 3 practicals over the semester.
+Students complete 3 practicals over the semester.

 The practicals cater for the different skills, interests and needs of the students.
-This will include physical learning experiences where students will explore and analyse 'specialised movement concepts within soccer'.
+This includes physical learning experiences where students explore and analyse 'specialised movement concepts within soccer'.

 - Practical Skills and Application 60% - Physical Activity Investigations 40%